dokterbob/stealmyideas/decentralized_high-voltage_dc_grids.md

 1. Centrally *signed* firmware updates with rollback
 2. Communication fully encrypted using existing, battle-tested, protocols
 4. Microcontrollers for power conversion hermetically seperated from system control logic

+# Further reading
+The underlying concepts have been largely described in [Nailing the Microgrid](http://dsrp.eu/post/123379831763/nailing-the-microgrid), a research endeavour made possible by [Metabolic](http://www.metabolic.nl/).